-DHCS monitors Cal MediConnect health plans by using approximately 100 measures relating to beneficiary overall experience, care coordination, and the fostering of and support of community living, among many other factors.
+DHCS monitors MMPs by using approximately 100 measures relating to beneficiary overall experience, care coordination, and the fostering and support of community living, among many other factors.
 These measures build on the required Healthcare Effectiveness Data and Information Set (HEDIS), Medicare Health Outcome Survey, and Consumer Assessment of Healthcare Providers and Systems (CAHPS) data, which are already required to be reported under Medicare and Medicaid.
 These measures also include measures related to LTSS.
 CMS also collects all existing Medicare Parts C and D metrics.